plasmatic1/website/contests.md

 toc_label: Contests
 ---

-As competitive programming has been one of my biggest hobbies in the past few years, here I list some of my contest highlights and achievements
-I am proud of.
+I spent a lot of time on competitive programming and so regardless of what role it plays in my life right now, I want to leave this page as a list of some of the things I'm proud of :)

 _DMOJ and CF content is auto-fetched.
 Auto-fetched content last updated {{ site.data.fetch_time.time_display }}._

 ## Problem Setting

-Outside of competition, I also spend a lot of time organizing and preparing programming competitions and currently plan to work on some tools that can help improve the experience of problem-setting as it is often very time-consuming and difficult.
+Besides competing, I've also spent a lot of time organizing and preparing contests, and have some plans to work on my own suite of tools for problem setters.

 <table>
     <tr>